 Check out some more of our favorite solar lanterns here: The Best Solar Camping Lanterns to Light up Your Night

-I didn’t add a solar shower to my pickup truck camping accessories because I’m a neat-freak.
+I didn’t add a solar shower to my pickup camper accessories because I’m a neat-freak.
 And I honestly don’t use it to shower every day.

-I chose this Advanced Elements 5-Gallon Solar Summer Shower because of its large capacity and the fact that it was very affordable.
+I chose this Advanced Elements 5-Gallon Solar Summer Shower for my list of truck camper accessories because of its large capacity and the fact that it was very affordable.

 So far, I’ve been very happy with how easy it is to hang and utilize for cleaning off after particularly sweaty day hikes.